itivoni123/checkpoint/README.md

 }
 ```

-These options help bypass automation detection by disabling Blink's `AutomationControlled` feature and removing the `--enable-automation` argument.
-After applying these changes, Playwright was able to proceed with the login process without triggering the security warning.
+By disabling Blink’s `AutomationControlled` feature and removing the `--enable-automation` argument, I was able to successfully log in without triggering the security warning.